 where the indices of refraction $n_j$ depend on frequency (chromatic dispersion) and polarization (birefringence) \cite{born_Optics}.

 In the example below, we consider using $\beta$-barium borate (BBO), which is a negative uniaxial crystal.
-We then assume Type-I phase-matching, in which the pump is extraordinarily polarized and the signal and idler are both ordinarily polarized.
-Projecting the three modes onto ordinary and extraordinary waves, we can represent the nonzero elements of the second-order polarization in terms of the effective second-order nonlinear susceptibility, $d_{eff}$, which comprised of elements of the contracted notation nonlinear susceptibility $2d_{il}=\chi^{(2)}_{ijk}$.
+We assume Type-I phase-matching in which the pump is extraordinarily polarized and the signal and idler are ordinarily polarized.
+Projecting the three modes onto ordinary and extraordinary waves, we can represent the nonzero elements of the second-order polarization in terms of the effective second-order nonlinear susceptibility, $d_{eff}$, which is comprised of elements of the nonlinear susceptibility $2d_{il}=\chi^{(2)}_{ijk}$ using contracted notation.
 The terms in $d_{eff}$ are elements of the $d_{il}$ tensor that match the interaction type.
-For a Type-I interaction with an extraordinary pump and ordinary down-converted photons in BBO, $d_{eff}= d_{11}\cos{3\phi}\cos{\theta} - d_{31} \sin{\theta}$.
-Here, $\phi$ is the angle from the $x$-axis ($=0$ because there is rotational symmetry about the crystal axis in a uniaxial crystal such as BBO and we assume all modes lie in the $yz$-plane), and $\theta$ is the angle from the direction of pump propagation relative to the crystal axis (the cut angle).
-In our simulations below, We first determine the cut angle that produces collinear SPDC and adjust the crystal axis slightly to achieve the desired non-collinear angles of the signal and idler beams.
-Further explanation on our choice of cut angle is given in Sec.\ref{Sec:Generalize}.
+For a Type-I interaction in BBO, $d_{eff}= d_{11}\cos{3\phi}\cos{\theta} - d_{31} \sin{\theta}$ \cite{boyd}.
+Here, $\phi$ is the angle from the $x$-axis ($=0$ because pump propagation is along $z$ and there is rotational symmetry about $z$, so we look at the $x=0=yz$ plane), and $\theta$ is the angle from the direction of pump propagation relative to the crystal axis (the cut angle).
+In our simulations, we first determine the cut angle that produces collinear SPDC and adjust the crystal axis slightly to achieve the desired non-collinear angles of the signal and idler beams.
+Further explanation on our choice of cut angle is given in Sec.~\ref{Sec:Generalize}.

 The two-photon quantum state generated by the SPDC process is given by \cite{Dosseva}

 where $\ket*{\omega_s}_s$ and $\ket*{\omega_i}_i$ are the created signal and idler photon states at frequencies $\omega_s$ and $\omega_i$, respectively.
 The joint spectral amplitude is given by $\Phi(\omega_s, \omega_i)=g(\omega_s+\omega_i)f(\omega_s, \omega_i)$, where $g(\omega_p)$ [$f(\omega_s, \omega_i)$] is the pump [joint signal and idler] frequency distribution(s).
 The joint spectral intensity is given by $S(\omega_s, \omega_i) = |\Phi(\omega_s, \omega_i)|^2$.